PythonicCafe/cookiecutter-dokku-django/README.md

 - [ ] Add option to multistage build when user needs to compile JS
 - [ ] Translate `docs/deploy.md` to other languages (currently only available in Brazilian Portuguese)
 - [ ] Add more info about the docker compose services (paths, for example) on project's README
+- [ ] Add option to configure AWS S3 and/or MinIO (add MinIO service to compose
+  + settings)

 ## Updating PostgreSQL config file